L31T40/rest-service-node/readme.md

 **************

-Simple Node.JS server, for consuming JSON data from a Sonka GS6 Multiparameter Vital Sign Monitoring Device, and convert values to a PDF readable File
+Simple Node.JS RestAPI Server, for consuming JSON data from a Sonka GS6 Multiparameter Vital Sign Monitoring Device, and convert values to a PDF readable File

 ************************